Don't wait for the flu to strike—shield yourself and your family! Stay ahead, stay healthy, get the flu shot early!

 Why is it necessary to get the flu vaccine every year?

 Remember, the flu vaccination isn’t just “one and done.”
 The virus changes constantly, and the vaccines are regularly updated before each season according to the WHO’s recommendation.
-The new versions are generally available from mid-October each year.
-Only the most recent vaccination defends against the anticipated influenza virus strains.
-For the best protection, renew the flu shot annually.
+The new versions are generally available at our clinic from October or November each year.

 When is the best time to get the flu shot?